waqarorakzai/symfony-docs/page_creation.rst

                 'number' => $number,
             ]);
         }

+        public static function getSubscribedServices(): array
+        {
+            return [
+                'twig' => \Twig\Environment::class,
+            ];
         }
+    }

+    The getSubscribedServices method needs to be implemented and proviced the required services that this controller needs

 Template files live in the ``templates/`` directory, which was created for you automatically when you installed Twig.
 Create a new ``templates/lucky`` directory with a new